software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

   - Project management
   - Documentation
   - Following the schedule
-- The team can earn up to 40 points from the project
+- Based on this assessment criteria, the team receives a _project grade_ (0-5)

 ---